Financial-Times/careers/internal-products.md

 More on [what it's like to work in Internal Products](https://twitter.com/lc512k/status/933748080356265985) and a [video](https://www.ft.com/assets/product-and-tech/FT+Product+%26+Technology+Recruitment.mp4) about working at the FT.

+### Roles available

+We have roles available from **Junior Engineer** to **Principal Engineer** in Internal Products.
+Most roles rotate between all of the teams above over the course of their first year.

+Most of our dev work happens in Node, but you don't need specific experience in JS to join us.
+We believe programming skills are transferable.
+Are you proficient in another programming language and want to switch to node?
+Join us!
+We'll support you in the transition.

+[Our career progression is public](https://engineering-progression.ft.com/) and we have vacancies in all of the levels for 2020:
+- Junior Engineer
+- Engineer
+- Senior 1 Engineer
+- Senior 2 Engineer
+- Principal Engineer

 ### The hiring process

 We understand that tech interviews are often stressful for no good reason, so we designed our interview process